Our student-athletes bring home State, Sectional, and Conference Championships on a regular basis while representing the school community with pride.

 - Current physical on file with the nurse (exam within 13 months).

-- Completed registration form (sent out 1 month prior to start of athletic season.
+- Completed registration form through FamilyID.com (opens approximately 1 month prior to start of athletic season.

 Congratulations to Steven Hajjar ’18, who received a scholarship to play D1 collegiate baseball at the University of Michigan and was recently featured in The Eagle-Tribune for the interest he’s generating from Major League scouts.